 High levels of mercury can harm a developing baby’s nervous system.
 Therefore don’t eat shark, swordfish and marlin.
 Tuna consumption should be limited.
 However, anything up to four medium-size cans in a week is fine (or two steaks).
 For the same reason you shouldn’t have more than two portions of oily fish a week (fresh tuna, mackerel, sardines and trout).

 Too much vitamin A can damage the development of cells in foetuses and lead to conditions such as Spina Bifida.
 Aside from not having any supplements containing vitamin A (Pregnacare doesn’t), you should avoid eating things like liver.
+You can buy from Amazon, a multitude of good pregnancy supplements and dodge the pharmacy’s heavy prices.

 Peanuts – back on the menu